rebeccaebarnes/Homelessness/COLLABORATE.md

 # How to Collaborate
 Thanks for your interest in collaborating in this project!
 It is still in its beginning stages and so the process for collaboration will develop over time.
+All elements of the project are in need of collaboration, from documentation, to identifying and gathering appropriate datasets, data wrangling and exploration, to model development.
+If you're interested in helping out, there's probably a place for you!

 The project is currently being developed using Jupyter Notebooks.
 Coding in Python or R is preferred.

 ## First Steps
-1. Check out the README for an overview of the project
+1. Check out the [README](https://github.com/rebeccaebarnes/Homelessness/blob/master/README.md) for an overview of the project
 2. Familiarize yourself with the definitions of homelessness and the structure of the [primary dataset](https://github.com/rebeccaebarnes/Homelessness/blob/master/datasets/homeless-final.csv)
 3. Review [other datasets](https://github.com/rebeccaebarnes/Homelessness/tree/master/datasets) gathered for the project
 4. Check out the [Issues](https://github.com/rebeccaebarnes/Homelessness/issues) for existing projects that you might be interested in